Please note: The following are summaries. Do your own due diligence.

 The production rate ranges between 1-4 tonnes per hour depending on the raw material characteristics and moisture removal required.
 While many conventional grinding or milling systems require dried feed material, the KDS Micronex can process materials containing up to 70% moisture and can reduce them to less than 10% moisture.

-The KDS disintegration technology is patented in the USA, Canada, UK, Europe, Mexico, Australia, New Zealand, and Japan.
-Patent applications are pending in Malaysia and Korea.
+The KDS disintegration technology is patented in the USA, Canada, UK, Europe, Mexico, Australia, New Zealand, Japan, Malaysia and Korea.

 The KDS Micronex system is marketed in various sizes and each model is customized to the buyer's requirements.
 The basic models are the S4, S6 and S8, plus there is a table top model designated the S2 and possibly an S3.
 FASC's licensees may use different names (e.g. MF-777 in Malaysia).

-The acquisition cost of the version S8 varies from $300,000 to $400,000 depending on the application, auxiliary equipment, and the model chosen.
+The acquisition cost of the model S8 varies from $300,000 to $400,000 depending on the application, auxiliary equipment, and the version chosen.

 State of Incorporation: Nevada